KazhGwennHaDu/OC-Programs/dnkazh/lib/dnkazh.md

 ## `unregister(_name)`

-Registers a domaine to the DNS server.
+Unregisters a domaine from the DNS server.

 + ### Parameters